MadLadsTechnology/QS99/README.md

 * See if subject is passed based on exercises
 ### Student assistant
 * All functionality of a student
-* View all users from a subject
+* View all users from a subject and their exercise status, from this view they can also approve/disapprove an exercise
 * Set a queue active/inactive
 * Approve exercise for student
 * Set status of an entry (help/approve)
+* Suspend or remove an entry in the queue
 ### Professor
 * All functionality of students and student assistants
 * Register and delete students and professors from subject